jasmcaus/caer/docs/README.md

 - `channels`: 1 (convert to grayscale) or 3 (BGR/RGB).
 Default: 3
 - `rgb`: Boolean to decide if keep RGB (True) or BGR (False) formatting.
 Default: True
 - `resize_factor`: Resizes image using a specific integer/float.
 Default: None
-- `keep_aspect_ratio`: Resizes an image to `target_size` keeping the aspect ratio.
+- `preserve_aspect_ratio`: Resizes an image to `target_size` keeping the aspect ratio.
 Some parts of the image may not be included (such as margins of the image).
 Default: False
 ```python
 # BGR Image
 >> image = caer.imread(path, target_size=None, channels=3, rgb=False)